The Atlanta REALTORS® Association (ARA) has 2 annual memberships:

 Non-member licensees are unable to reap any Association benefits nor are able to use the REALTOR® marks in conjunction with their business.
 Per the dues membership requirements, the Designated REALTOR® is responsible for paying dues for all licensed agents within the organization including non-member licensees.
 If someone is under a non-member licensee status, this could be for a couple of reasons:

 - They never submitted a membership application nor paid the application fee so they are under a non-member licensee status.
 The Association simply received a payment for their annual dues.
-They must simply submit a membership application and application fee to become an active REALTOR® member reaping full Association benefits.
+The non-member licensee must simply submit a membership application and application fee to become an active REALTOR® member reaping full Association benefits.

 - They did not complete their new member training requirements within the required time frame.
 They must reapply and repay the application fee only in order to rejoin.
 They will then be given another 6 months to complete the necessary training.